tasairis/compat/CONTRIBUTING.md

 Indentation for all code files is **tabs** (fight me) and there is an `.editorconfig` file to support this.

 The public site is hosted out of `/docs` and consists of an `index.html` plus other supporting files.
 It can be viewed online at https://tasairis.github.io/compat/.
-It can (must be) also functional when running locally, both through a web server (not included) as well as a `file:///` URI.
+It can be (must be) also functional when running locally, both through a web server (not included) as well as a `file:///` URI.

 Supporting files must be all "Web 1.0" static files, suitable for being hosted by GitHub Pages; this means Javascript and CSS and not Typescript or LESS/SCSS.
 Given the nature of this repository and its website, anything requiring a post-commit build process is considered to be over-engineering.